DincProductions/DincProductions/README.md

-- 👋 Hi, I’m @DincProductions,I am codinj JavaScript and HTML5 and little bit Python
+- 👋 Hi, I’m @DincProductions,I am coding JavaScript,HTML,PHP and stuff like these
-- 👀 I’m interested in ...Coding and Books
+- 👀 I’m interested in ...Coding and Series
 - 🌱 I’m currently learning ...
-Javascript&Python
+Javascript&PHP
-- 📫 How to reach me ... dincproductions08@outlook.com
+- 📫 How to reach me ... bizimtrend@yahoo.com

 <!---
 DincProductions/DincProductions is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.